 Reach the Ticket Office by phone at (574) 631-2800 and leave a message or email email@example.com.
 You’ll receive a response within one business day.

 When will you reopen?

 The Center opened on August 7 for students, faculty, and staff to support the University’s academic mission.
 However, we can’t yet provide a date when the building will be open to the public.

 How can I stay connected to the arts during this time?

 You’re invited to stay connected by joining us on Facebook, Twitter, Instagram, and YouTube where you’ll find artist highlights, streaming recommendations, trivia, and more.
 And, sign up to receive our weekly email here.

-Where can I find more information about the University’s plan for the fall?
+Where can I find more information about the University’s plan?